2948 16th Street

 Please check our program calendar for hours.

-The Lab is W.A.G.E.
+To that end, The Lab is W.A.G.E.
 Certified.
 W.A.G.E.
-Certification is a program initiated and operated by working artists that publicly recognizes non-profit arts organizations demonstrating a commitment to voluntarily paying artist fees that meet a minimum standard.
+Certification is a program initiated and operated by working artists that publicly recognizes nonprofit arts organizations demonstrating a commitment to voluntarily paying artist fees that meet a minimum standard.

 The Lab is a 501(c)(3) nonprofit organization, federal ID number 94-2952488.

 We are not accepting unsolicited submissions at this time.

 Staff & Board

 Director: Dena Beard

 Board: Anna Acquistapace, Tayo Akanni, Miriam Dym, Minnette Lehmann, Perrin Meyer, Ann Rich, Jessica Shaefer, Neal Strickberger, Beau Takahara